 Bethany Johns, 2010-2012

 Bethany Johns became the fourth John Bahcall Public Policy Fellow in September 2010.
-Bethany obtained her Ph.D. in Physics from Clemson in 2010 along with a certificate in policy studies and began work directly with the Society.
+In 2010, Bethany obtained her Ph.D. in Physics, as well as working in policy studies, from Clemson University.
 During her time at Clemson, Bethany served as the graduate student government senator representing the Physics and Astronomy Department, enhanced a graduate student professional development grant program and was a founding member of the South Caroline Graduate Professional Alliance.

 Anita Krishnamurthi, 2009-2010